Hayes’ Story: Supravalvular Aortic Stenosis

 And for that, Kortney and Jeremy are extremely grateful.
 Says Jeremy, “We are glad we ended up where we did, in Dr. Salazar’s steady hands.
 And we are thankful for the great support system at Children’s Memorial Hermann Hospital.
 But I have to say, we’re happy to be on the other side of it.”

-Click here to learn more about the Children’s Heart Center.
+Click here to learn more about the Children’s Heart Institute.

 If you would like to speak to a clinical specialist, please click below and use the online tool to help us contact you.